zx0r/macOS-Trash-Management/README.md

 # Since trash-cli does not natively use Finder’s Trash, you can redirect it with a symlink.

 # Force trash-cli to use Finder’s Trash
-mkdir -p $HOME/.local/share/Trash
+user $ mkdir -p $HOME/.local/share/Trash
-rm -rf $HOME/.local/share/Trash/files
+user $ rm -rf $HOME/.local/share/Trash/files
-ln -s $HOME/.Trash ~/.local/share/Trash/files
+user $ ln -s $HOME/.Trash ~/.local/share/Trash/files

 user $ which trash /usr/local/opt/trash-cli/libexec/bin/trash